Bug report #13958

 - Resolution set to fixed/implemented

 Ok, master (ded1ebb) does not crash for me, so this seems to be fixed (the crash).

 Feel free to file another one for the ERROR/ERROR indication, which is also a bug but not blocker.

-#9 Updated by Sandro Santilli over 2 years ago
+#9 Updated by Sandro Santilli about 3 years ago

 - Status changed from Closed to Reopened

 Wait, reopening.
 It still crashes, only later (need to close to crash).

 Before closing, this is logged:

 ERROR: 1 geometries not changed.
 Provider errors: PostGIS error while changing geometry values: ERROR: value "4294967295" is out of range for type integer